-- A. Notify Contract Administrator or appointed representative 7 days in advance of and perform driving in presence of Contract Administrator or appointed representative. - B. Do not drive piles until breaks from representative test cylinders indicate minimum compressive strength specified. - C. Pile Toe Protection: In accordance with manufacturer's instructions. - D. Do not drive piles within 10 m of structural concrete less than 7 days old and of concrete masonry units installed within prior 3 days.

-- E. Pile Marking: At 300 mm intervals for purpose of recording driving resistance and depth of penetration of pile. - F. Maintain hammer concentric with driving train in axial alignment on pile.
+- A. Notify Contract Administrator 7 days in advance of and perform driving in presence of Contract Administrator. - B. Do not drive piles until breaks from representative test cylinders indicate minimum compressive strength specified. - C. Pile Toe Protection: In accordance with manufacturer's instructions. - D. Do not drive piles within 10 m of structural concrete less than 7 days old and of concrete masonry units installed within prior 3 days. - E. Pile Marking: At 300 mm intervals for purpose of recording driving resistance and depth of penetration of pile. - F. Maintain hammer concentric with driving train in axial alignment on pile.
 Do not use hammer to limit deviation of pile during driving by exerting lateral forces or striking at angle.
-Where pile orientation is essential, take special care to maintain orientation during driving. - G. Impact driving may be terminated when the required ultimate capacity has been obtained. - H. Penetration resistances required to obtain ultimate capacity, as follows:
+Where pile orientation is essential, take special care to maintain orientation during driving. - G. Impact driving may be terminated when the required ultimate capacity has been obtained.

-Estimated Penetration Resistance Criteria Table

-Pile Size Penetration Resistance (Blow Count)

-300 mm diameter 5 blows/25 mm

-350 mm diameter 8 blows/25 mm

-400 mm diameter 12 blows/25 mm
+H. Penetration resistances required to obtain ultimate capacity, as follows:

+renetation resistances required to obtain diffinate capacity; as follows: Estimated Penetration Resistance Criteria Table Location/Pile Size Penetration Resistance (Blow Count for three consecutive sets) 300 mm diameter 5 blows/25 mm 350 mm diameter 8 blows/25 mm 400 mm diameter 15 blows/25 mm

-- I. Drive piles continuously, and without voluntary interruption, to termination penetration resistance as determined by Contract Administrator, or to termination criterion driving resistance. - J. Termination penetration resistance shall only apply after minimum toe elevation has been achieved. - K. Diesel Hammer: Throttle back hammer to operate at a reduced energy level at initial stage of impact driving to avoid potential for high tension stress in pile. - L. Remove any material forced up between piles above bottom elevation shown for foundation pit. - M. Monitor elevation of top of piles within a 5 pile diameter radius of piles being driven. - N. Redrive piles that heave during driving, heaved, or that become disturbed by driving of piles within a 5 pile diameter radius.
+- I. Drive piles continuously, and without voluntary interruption, to termination penetration resistance as determined by Contract Administrator, or to termination criterion driving resistance. - J. Termination penetration resistance shall only apply after minimum toe elevation has been achieved. - K. Diesel Hammer: Throttle back hammer to operate at a reduced energy level at initial stage of impact driving to avoid potential for high tension stress in pile. - L. Remove any material forced up between piles above bottom elevation shown for foundation pit. - M. Monitor elevation of top of piles within a 5 pile diameter radius of piles being driven.

+- N. Redrive piles that are raised during process of driving or that become loosened by driving of piles within a 5 m radius.
 Redrive piles within this radius that have raised more than 10 mm.
 Pulling piles into alignment or position will not be permitted.
 No additional payment will be given for redriving of piles. - O. Driving Tolerances: - 1.
-Not more than 1 percent from vertical or 2 percent from inclination shown. - 2.
-Centroid of pile at cut-off elevation shall not vary from design position shown by more than 50 mm after driving. - 3.
+Not more than 2 percent from vertical or 2 percent from inclination shown.
+Additionally, piles shall not be more than 50 mm out of position laterally at the top. - 2.
+Centroid of pile at cutoff elevation shall not vary from design position shown by more than 50 mm after driving. - 3.
 Piles not meeting these tolerances will be rejected.